Our story

 From a digital prayer clock to a full platform

 Six years.
 One masjid.
 A lot of WhatsApp groups.
-And one clear conclusion: mosques deserve better software.
+And one clear conclusion: masjids deserve better software.

 A digital prayer clock